pcfens/puppet-filebeat/README.md

 - `idle_timeout`: [String] How often the spooler should be flushed even if spool size isn't reached (default: 5s)
 - `publish_async`: [Boolean] If set to true filebeat will publish while preparing the next batch of lines to transmit (defualt: false)
 - `registry_file`: [String] The registry file used to store positions, absolute or relative to working directory (default .filebeat)
+- `config_file`: [String] Where the configuration file managed by this module should be placed.
+If you think you might want to use this, read the [limitations](#using-config_file) first.
+Defaults to the location that filebeat expects for your operating system.
 - `config_dir`: [String] The directory where prospectors should be defined (default: /etc/filebeat/conf.d)
 - `config_dir_mode`: [String] The permissions mode set on the configuration directory (default: 0755)
 - `config_file_mode`: [String] The permissions mode set on configuration files (default: 0644)